Psy-Fer/bedpull/docs/src/paf-mode.md

 ## Cross-record stitching

 A single PAF record only ever covers a contiguous block of one alignment.
-A large structural variant — most often a big novel insertion with no homologous target sequence — frequently causes the aligner to emit *two or more separate, chained records* instead of one record with a large indel operation.
+A large structural variant, most often a big novel insertion with no homologous target sequence, frequently causes the aligner to emit *two or more separate, chained records* instead of one record with a large indel operation.
 Without help, a BED region spanning that boundary is only ever partially extracted from whichever single record happens to overlap it (or produces two separate partial